rylio/OTMWebView/README.md

 `OTMWebView` is a `UIWebView` subclass that attempts to bring some of missing features of the `UIWebView` to iOS.

+OTMWebView is no longer being maintained, most of it's features can be found in WKWebView

 ## Features
 - Progress tracking
 - Setting user agent for all requests from the web view